cbrennanpoole/preamble-project/README.md

     - COA web scrape and comprehensive analysis of the current testing methods and questionable marketing tactics used by labs/brands to confuse the dilution that currently exists.
     - Forensic analysis of Marijuana Tax  Revenues.
     -  Starting with the State of Colorado to determine why the state with a billion in Tax revenues.
-    - The most successful cannabis program on earth still has its teachers heading up walk-outs (strikes) and demanding better conditions for them and the children they teach.
+    - The most successful cannabis program on earth still has its teachers heading up walk-outs and demanding better conditions for them and the children they teach.

  1. A deep dive into the actual actionable works accomplished by some of the not-for-profits in industry.

    - Talkers.

    - Doers.

 1. Following the daily happenings on Capitol Hill  as well as regional and Southeastern action.

    - Hoping to partner with some pre-existing brands as to be able to share  content fairly and ethically.

 1. Apply Quality Management (Toyota Way) methodology establishing best practices that are easy-to-implement and easy to scale for

+  - Farms,
+  - Farmers,
+  - Families,
-    - farms, farmers, families, and
+  - Labs, and
-    - ecommerce/retail businesses.
+  - E-commerce / Retail Businesses.

-1. Simplify the process of **self-learning digital skills** by creating a **clear, simple path** for **all to follow; using best-in-class resources and a mentor-based knowledge base.**
+1. Simplify the process of **self-learning digital skills** by creating a **clear and simple path** for **all to follow; using best-in-class resources and a mentor-based knowledge base.**
     - [Google Applied Digital Skills](https://applieddigitalskills.withgoogle.com/c/en/curriculum.html?audience=adult_learners&topic=job_skills "Start a lesson: Explore the curriculum and choose a lesson that fits.")

 1. Improve awareness of recidivism rates while working with successful models to develop a national project using cloud architecture and emerging technologies to scale.
-    - Addressing the black market and
+    - Addressing the **illicit market** and
-    - Providing an actionable scale capable option.
+    - Providing an easy-to-scale actionable answer.

-1. Presenting the case for **cannabis** and
+1. Presenting 'The Case for **Cannabis**' and
     - **Opportunity** that exists in the **State of Georgia.**

    - New Frontier Data projects Georgia as the highest potential revenue in the medical market